2026 Master Classes for Mediators

 Bridgeville DE 19933

-Recently rtetired, Since 2008 Barry M. Weissman CDFA™, Certified Divorce Financial Analyst, has been Principal and Owner of Barry M. Weissman & Associates, d.b.a.
+Recently retired, since 2008 Barry M. Weissman CDFA™, Certified Divorce Financial Analyst, has been Principal and Owner of Barry M. Weissman & Associates, d.b.a.
 The Financials of Divorce: Marriage and Family Mediation.
 For 30 years prior, Mr. Weissman was a fee-only financial advisor and estate planner.
 Prior to that Mr. Weissman was Series 7 licensed as a registered representative; his U-4 can be found on the SEC website.
-Mr. Weissman did not renew his Series 7 and license in Life & Health Insurance in the late 1980s.
-His C.V. is offered on LinkedIn where you are invited to connect.
+Mr. Weissman did not renew his Series 7 and licenses in Life & Health Insurance in the late 1980s.

 Cancellations: A full refund will be made with one week's notice of your need to cancel.
 Please allow two weeks to receive your refund.
 E-Mail: Barry@FinanacialsofDivorce.com